crisjonblvx/HeyBonita/replit.md

 - June 24, 2025.
 Initial setup
 - June 24, 2025.
 Integrated custom Bonita avatar images to replace placeholder images throughout the application
+- June 24, 2025.
+Added text-to-speech functionality with automatic speech for new messages and manual speech controls for existing messages

 ## User Preferences